aazard/JS-CMS/README.md

 - CC BY-CA - IMP!'s default theme based on Cutenberg (which is licensed under CC BY-CA)
 ---
 ---
-# JS-CMS - The Low-Fi, Client-Side, Javascript CMS, WITH THEMES!
+# JS-CMS - The Low-Fi, Client-Side, Javascript CMS, With CSS Themes!
 I dont really know HTML/CSS that well, nevermind JS (javascript)...I blame "mordern" CMS's!
 - Markdown & Python are more my speed...
 - But I was able to cobble this Frankenstien, <b>OF OTHER PEOPLE'S WORK!</b>, together.